sdcio/docs/docs/install/3_k8s_collocated.md

                 description: number of concurrent IP scan
                 format: int64
                 type: integer
-              connectivityProfile:
-                description: ConnectivityProfile define the profile the discovery controller uses to connect to targets once discovered
-                properties:
-                  connectionProfile:
-                    description: ConnectionProfile define the profile used to connect to the target once discovered
-                    type: string
-                  defaultSchema:
-                    description: DefaultSchema define the default schema used to connect to a target Used typically without discovery
-                    properties:
-                      provider:
-                        description: Provider specifies the provider of the schema.
-                        type: string
-                      version:
-                        description: Version defines the version of the schema
-                        type: string
-                    required:
-                    - provider
-                    - version
-                    type: object
-                  secret:
-                    description: Secret defines the name of the secret to connect to the target
-                    type: string
-                  syncProfile:
-                    description: SyncProfile define the profile used to sync to the target config once discovered
-                    type: string
-                  tlsSecret:
-                    description: TLSSecret defines the name of the TLS secret to connect to the target
-                    type: string
-                required:
-                - connectionProfile
-                - secret
-                - syncProfile
-                type: object
               discover:
                 description: Discovery rule defines the profiles and templates generic to any discovery rule class/type Discover defines if discovery is